evecentral/eve-central.com/README.md

 core/
         - SBT Driven Scala project (version "3.0")
+        - This is the new API core and API ingester, but doesn't drive any of the web front end.

 db/
         - Database schemas

 web/
-        - CherryPy launcher, web front end classes
+        - CherryPy launcher, web front end classes (Python)

 lib/evecentral
-        - Utility classes
+        - Utility classes (Python)

 periodic/
-        - Batch programs which make EVE-Central tick
+        - Batch programs which make EVE-Central tick (scripts, Python)

 static_web/
         - Static HTML files (served by front-end server on the main server)

 pathfinder_src/
-        - C++ implementation of a shortest path server
+        - C++ implementation of a shortest path server with Pyro node